Great Resignation: Background

 Between December 2000, when quit rates were first measured by the United States Department of Labor, and February 2021, roughly a year following the beginning of the COVID-19 pandemic, the U.S. resignation rate never surpassed 2.4% of the total workforce per month.
 High quit rates indicate worker confidence in the ability to get higher paying jobs, which typically coincides with high economic stability and low unemployment rates.
 Conversely, during periods of high unemployment, resignation rates tend to decrease as hire rates also decrease.
 For example, during the Great Recession, the U.S. quit rate decreased from 2.0% to 1.3% as the hire rate fell from 3.7% to 2.8%.

 Resignation rates in the U.S. during the pandemic initially followed this pattern.
 In March and April 2020, a record 13.0 and 9.3 million workers (8.6% and 7.2%) were laid off, and the quit rate subsequently fell to a seven-year low of 1.6%.
-Much of the layoffs and resignations were driven by women, who disproportionately work in industries that were affected most by the lockdowns, like service industries and childcare.
+Much of the layoffs and resignations were driven by women, who disproportionately work in industries that were affected most by the lock-downs, like service industries and childcare.

 As the pandemic continued, however, workers began to quit their jobs in large numbers despite initially high unemployment.
+The hospitality industry was especially negatively impacted during this time, which will present new challenges and opportunities for its eventual recovery.